f5devcentral/volterra-workshop-10x/docs/class1/module1/lab2/lab2.rst

 * Check your Arcadia application is exposed and reachable from the F5XC Global Network

 .. note:: So far, Arcadia is not protected but exposed all over the world on all F5XC RE.

+.. warning:: Some Service Providers have a very long recursive cache.
+It can take